2019–20 Puerto Rico earthquakes: Public infrastructure

-There was no electricity in Ponce and in most of Puerto Rico on Tuesday, January 7, the day of the 4:24AM earthquake.
+There was no electricity in Ponce and in most of Puerto Rico on Tuesday, January 7, the day of the 4:24 am earthquake.
 "More than 250,000" residents island-wide were left without water and another half a million had no power.
 There were also rock and landslides.
 Among damage to infrastructure, the 5.9 aftershock quake the morning of January 11 created a crack in a bridge, and was expected to delay restoration of power.
-The Costa Sur power plant, which provides a quarter of the island's power, had sustained "destruction on a grand scale" and estimates said it would take at least a year for repairs to be completed.
+The Costa Sur Power Plant, which provides a quarter of the island's power, had sustained "destruction on a grand scale" and estimates said it would take at least a year for repairs to be completed.
 Consideration was being given the building a brand new plant instead of repairing the damaged plant.

-Road damages due to landslides included Puerto Rico highways PR-132, PR-139, and PR-218.
-PR-2 had landslides in the area of Peñón de Ponce; PR-9, a 4-lane highway under construction, had damages that set back the opening date several months; and PR-52 had damage to its Ponce toll booth plaza.
+Road damage due to landslides included Puerto Rico highways PR-132, PR-139, and PR-218.
+PR-2 had landslides in the area of Peñón de Ponce; PR-9, a 4-lane highway under construction, had damage that set back the opening date several months; and PR-52 had damage to its Ponce toll booth plaza.
 Among bridges damaged were two on PR-127 in Guayanilla, at kilometer markers 9.1 and 10.3.

 Aftermath

 On January 17, Puerto Rico governor fired three members of her Cabinet after a group of Puerto Ricans broke into an enormous State warehouse in the La Guancha sector of Barrio Playa in Ponce and found it fully stocked with emergency items including cots, gas stoves, batteries, water, baby formula, diapers that had been stored there since after Hurricane Maria, and which the governor had not been made aware of.
 The governor nominated the Adjutant General of the Puerto Rico National Guard to take over the post of fired Office of Emergency Management Secretary and ordered him to immediately move the items to the refugee centers of the municipalities affected by the earthquake and to distribute them to those people needing them.

 The Puerto Rican Government contracted the services of nearly 50 structural engineers to evaluate each public school in the Island for structural stability post-earthquake and to certify them as safe enough to open.
-Classes were delayed more than 10 days Island-wide, longer in the two school regions most intensely hit by the earthquakes.
+Classes were delayed more than 10 days island-wide, longer in the two school regions most intensely hit by the earthquakes.

 In the aftermath of the main quake and its major aftershocks, thousands of residents, including many whose homes had not been damaged, developed seismophobia and continued sleeping outdoors weeks after the earthquake of January 7.